 A few facts about the fashion industry:

-- Textile production uses around 93 billion cubic metres of water annually
+- Textile production uses around 93 billion cubic metres of water every year.

-- This is more than all international flights and maritime shipping combined.
+- Every year, textile production produces 1.2 billion tonnes of greenhouse gases.
+More than all international flights and maritime shipping combined.

-6.4 million tonnes of clothing consumed in the EU-28 in 2015 generated 195 million tonnes CO2 equivalent.
+- In 2015, 6.4 million tonnes of clothing in the EU generated 195 million tonnes of CO2 equivalents.

 Opportunities for Sustainability in Fashion

-Clothes that you have already bought and worn are the most sustainable clothes that you can find.
-They have already made an impact on the environment and by wearing your own clothes, you reduce the number of new items you buy, and therefore your clothing demand of the economy.
+Clothes you bought before and worn are the most sustainable clothes you can find.
+They have already made an impact on the environment.
+By wearing your own clothes, you reduce the number of new items you buy and your clothing demand in the economy.

-So start your sustainable fashion journey and look within, you might even find something that you never thought you had.
+Start your sustainable fashion journey looking within.
+You might find something that you never thought you had.

-Slow Fashion is the idea of changing consumer behaviours to buying fewer clothes of better quality and keeping them for longer.
-It relies on creating and promoting trusted supply chains, small-scale production, traditional crafting techniques, using local materials and trans-seasonal garments.
-It is all about impacting our world as little as possible, and giving back to the community as much as possible.
+Slow fashion is the change of consumer behaviour to buy fewer and better quality clothes.
+It promotes transparency in supply chains along with small-scale production.
+It also encourages traditional crafting techniques and using local materials.
+It’s about impacting our world as little as possible and giving back to the community as much as possible.

-Charity shops are a key element of the slow fashion movement, providing an alternative for clothing no longer wanted but totally still wearable and providing funds to charities supporting those who most need them in our local and global community.
+Charity shops are a key element of the slow fashion movement.
+They provide an alternative avenue for wearable clothing no longer wanted.
+They also create vital funds for charities, supporting our local and global communities.